MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-box-to-microsoft-cloud-app-security.md

 4. In the **Box settings** page, on the **API** tab, click **Follow this link**.

 5. This opens the Box logon page.
-Enter your credentials to allow [!INCLUDE[Adallom](./includes/adallom_md.md)] access to your team's Box app.
+Enter your credentials to allow Cloud App Security access to your team's Box app.

-6. Box will ask you if you want to allow [!INCLUDE[Adallom](./includes/adallom_md.md)] access to your team information and activity log and perform any activity as any team member.
+6. Box will ask you if you want to allow Cloud App Security access to your team information and activity log and perform any activity as any team member.
 To proceed, click **Allow**.

-7. Back in the [!INCLUDE[Adallom](./includes/adallom_md.md)] portal, you should receive a message saying that Box was successfully connected.
+7. Back in the Cloud App Security portal, you should receive a message saying that Box was successfully connected.

 8. Make sure the connection succeeded by clicking **Test API**.